-You can train emails to go into any box that you would like them to go into.
-Sanebox is highly intuitive and will learn what you need it to filter.
+- You can train emails to go into any folder that you would like them to go into.
+Plus it is highly intuitive and will learn what you need it to filter.

-It’s not like the Outlook or Mac Mail rules in the sense that the filters continue working even when your computer is offline.
+- It’s not like the Outlook or Mac Mail rules.
+The filters continue working on the servers and your phone even when your computer is offline.

-If you do use Gmail, I highly recommend setting up filters and labels to do this same thing.
+If you do use Gmail, I highly recommend setting up filters and labels.
 It’s quick and easy.
 Simply put a check in front of a message that contains a sender from whom you receive quite a few emails.
 Select ‘More’ in the menu bar above your messages and then select ‘Filter messages like these’.
-Then you can follow through the steps to get emails from that particular sender or with that particular subject or content out of your inbox.
+Then follow through the steps to get emails from that particular sender or with that particular subject or content out of your inbox.

 If you are emailing from the toilet, then I can only assume that you are short on time.
 Do you make money responding to email?
 Maybe you do.
 If not, however, and it isn’t boosting your ROI, you may want to consider a new strategy.
 Keep it simple.
-You probably have emails coming in from social media sites, newsletters and other automated notifications.
-A VA can easily help you with this kind of task.
-You will have to explain specifically what you are wanting your VA to handle for you, but you should not have to explain the fundamentals of how to manage email.
-(If you do, then I suggest that you look for another VA*.)
+You probably have emails coming in from social media sites, newsletters, and other automated notifications.
+A virtual assistant can easily help you with this kind of task.
+You will have to explain specifically what you are wanting your virtual assistant to handle for you.
+But you should not have to explain the fundamentals of how to manage email.
+(If you do, then I suggest that you look for another virtual assistant.)

-To enable your VA to be autonomous and very efficient, I suggest the following:
+To enable your virtual assistant to be autonomous and very efficient, I suggest the following:

-Set up a separate company email address (i.e. info@…, support@…, admin@…, name@…, etc.) specifically for your VA to manage.
+- Set up a separate company email address (i.e. info@…, support@…, admin@…, name@…, etc.) specifically for your virtual assistant to manage.
 You could also create a Gmail address specifically for this purpose or allow her/him to login directly to your inbox, if that is within your comfort-zone.

-Update newsletters, social media sites, blogs, etc. that you are subscribed to and would like your VA to manage with the new email address.
+- Update newsletters, social media sites, blogs, etc. that you are subscribed to and would like your virtual assistant to manage with the new email address.

-Keep looking for senders/subjects to delegate to your VA, freeing you to disconnect from your inbox for a while, use the facilities the way nature intended…alone, and spend more time increasing your ROI with your skillset.
+- Keep looking for senders/subjects to delegate to your virtual assistant, freeing you to disconnect from your inbox for a while, use the facilities the way nature intended…alone, and spend more time increasing your ROI with your skillset.

-*Note: VAs are professionals, not employees, who have a background as an administrative assistant (in most cases) and vast experience managing email, contacts and calendars for multiple upper level staff or C Level executives.
+*Note: To be clear, virtual assistants are professionals, not employees, who have a background as an administrative assistant (in most cases) and vast experience managing email, contacts and calendars for multiple upper level staff or C Level executives.
 They have so much experience, generally, that they have decided rather than continue to work in Corporate America, they’d rather have their own business providing support to entrepreneurs and other businesses.